jacksleight/statamic-bard-mutator/docs/upgrade-1-0-to-2-0.md

 | table_header    | tableHeader    |
 | table_row       | tableRow       |

-### Low Impact
+### Tag & Render Method Removed (High Impact)

+The `{% raw %}{{ bmu }}{% endraw %}` tag and `Mutator::render()` method are no longer needed and have been removed.
+Data mutators and metadata are now avaliable whenever any Bard content is rendered.
+If you were using these you should remove those calls and just output your Bard values in the usual Statamic way.

+### Removed Deprecated Methods (Low Impact)

 The previously deprecated `Mutator:node()` and `Mutator:mark()` methods have been removed.
 You can use `Mutator:tag()` instead, but see the notes below.

 ## Deprecated

-Tag rendering isn’t the same in TipTap PHP.
+Tag rendering isn’t the same in Tiptap PHP.
 Bard Mutator 2.0 includes a compatibility layer that maintains support for tag mutators, but these are deprecated and may be removed in a future version.

 HTML mutators replace tag mutators.
 They work in a similar way but the data format is different.
 Below is an example of a tag mutator converted to an HTML mutator.
 Refer to the [HTML mutators](mutators.html), [HTML value format](data-formats.html), and updated [examples](examples.html) for more information.